LinkedIn Study Suggests “Quarter-Life Crisis” is a Growing Problem

 Most people are familiar with the term “mid-life crisis,” but a recent LinkedIn survey suggests that increasingly, people are also going through a “quarter-life crisis.”
 Unlike the mid-life crisis, which is frequently associated with people getting restless about their personal life as they edge up to 50, the quarter-life crisis is all about careers.
 It is also widespread.
 An estimated 75 percent of 25 to 33 year olds experience a quarter-life crisis and the average age of onset is 27.

 As the LinkedIn study, conducted by Censuswide from October 31 to November 3 found in a survey of 6,014 respondents aged 25 to 33 across the United States, United Kingdom, India and Australia, young people are increasingly frustrated and anxious about their careers.
-Indeed, the study found that 61% of 25 to 33 year olds say finding a job or career they’re passionate about is the number one cause of their quarter-life crisis.
-Another common reason for the crisis is comparing themselves to friends perceived to be more successful: “Nearly half (48 percent) say this has caused them anxiety, with women feeling this even more than men (51 percent vs. 41 percent).”
+Indeed, the study found that more than half of of 25 to 33 year olds attribute their quarter-life crisis to career dissatisfaction.
+Another common reason for the crisis is comparing themselves to friends perceived to be more successful.

 One of the most notable results of the LinkedIn study on millennials is the study’s conclusion that a high percentage of young people seem to be pivoting their careers to deal with their quarter-life crisis.
-As reported, “More than one-third (36 percent) have entirely changed their careers, switching to new industries and different roles.”
+As reported over 35% have already undergone a career change.
 However, LinkedIn data has also recently found that “job hopping” may simply be a millennial trait.
 In fact, it’s doubled in the last year alone.

 Millennial Workers Are Searching for Support